vincent-uhse/algorithm_engineering/em_merge_sort_experiment/README.md

 python -m venv env_python && source env_python/bin/activate && pip install -r requirements.txt && deactivate
 ```

+### Helpful but not required
-Additionally, we make use of `Chromium 119.0.6000.0` to look at `html`, `svg` and `png` files for the data visualization, but it is not required to be installed.
+We make use of `Chromium` to look at `html`, `svg` and `png` files for the data visualization.
-We provide several different scripts for different purposes.
-These can be coupled as required.
+Alternatively, we use an OpenSearch stack for a more comfortable visualization.

 ## How To Run the Code